The Heartbreaking Truth About Easter Rabbits: Why Rabbits Should Never Be Holiday Gifts

 • a cat scratch pad

-• a house from Aldi’s, Target or Amazon
+• a holiday house from Target or Amazon

 Final Thoughts

-For those really wanting a pet rabbit, it is very important to do research and become educated first.
-A better idea than gifting a bunny is to volunteer at a rabbit rescue or sanctuary.
-This experience will provide an idea of what it is like to really care for a rabbit, to discover the different types of breeds and to see a wide variety of personalities.
+For those really wanting to adopt a pet rabbit, it is very important to do your research and become educated first.
+Volunteering at a rabbit rescue or sanctuary will give you hands on experience that will provide an idea of what it is like to really care for a rabbit, to discover the different types of breeds and to see a wide variety of personalities.
 If you decide on a rabbit as a pet, I recommend fostering your chosen bunny and then adoption.

 If you enjoyed this article, leave a comment below and share to your friends!